fyngyrz/wtfm/users-guide.md

 [aa_macro language](https://github.com/fyngyrz/aa_macro/blob/master/users-guide.md).
 This is very much a power-user's tool.
-If you're looking to create complex, flexible online documentation, find markdown too limiting, and writing HTML and CSS directly too low-level, this may be just the thing for you.
+If you're looking to create complex, flexible online documentation, find markdown too limiting, and writing HTML and CSS directly too low-level, _and_ want complete and utter uncompromising control over your documents, this may be just the thing for you.
 But let me warn you right up front: there's a learning curve in stepping beyond basic use into where the real power lies.